marciafof/marciafof/README.md

 ## Hello people!👋 I am **MO** ( Marcia if you want to be more formal )

 I am a Data Analyst with a background in environmental sciences 🌱.
-I d

 ### About Me